kassko/data-mapper/README.md

 * to reuse or inherit some mapping configurations
 * to choose your mapping configuration format or to use various formats in the same application

 data-mapper requires providers.
-It means you can use mysql, mssql and a webservice to hydrate the same object.
+It means you can hydrate some properties from mysql, other properties from mssql and some relations from a webservice.

 ## Installation ##